Chemours Changing Positions About GenX in Wilmington

-While residents were outraged by the notion that they had been drinking GenX and other toxic chemicals for more than 35 years, questioning its health impact on adults, children and grandchildren; local officials expected additional testing and an analysis of few data from Chemours, which essentially had been alleging that nothing was wrong and there was no reason for alarm.
+While residents were outraged by the notion that they had been drinking GenX and other toxic chemicals for more than 35 years, questioning its health impact on adults, children, and grandchildren; local officials expected additional testing and an analysis of data from Chemours, which essentially had been alleging that nothing was wrong and there was no reason for alarm.

-Chemours’ alleged abatement technology installed in 2013 dropped levels of GenX from 631 to 96 parts-per-trillion.
+Chemours’ alleged abatement technology installed in 2013 dropped levels of GenX from 631 to 96 parts per trillion.

 The company wasn’t willing to suspend the discharges, not even until the situation was under control, but under pressure from public officials, revealed there was a system they were looking at that could make it possible in a month’s time.
-Why didn’t they have such system in place before and wasn’t the abatement technology enough?
+Why didn’t they have such a system in place before and wasn’t the abatement technology enough?

 Chemours believed “the GenX level in the drinking water coming from the Cape Fear River is safe and it does not pose any harm to human health.
 We have that belief; we’re confident in that belief.
 We have extensive health and safety data for GenX,” said O’Keefe.